hrit-ik/facial_attendance/README.md

 6) We can delete students.
 7) We can see attendance data with student of a class, or of a class on a specific date.

-**Bugs**
-1) We have to reresh 2 times after logging in when the server first starts.

 <hr>

 **What can be improved**